 “The healing power of love, humour and kindness should not be ignored…

+Jill explains.
 “I collect the positive stories.
 It’s easy to collect the negative stories because there are lots of them.
 But I collect the positive stories as well because they’re precious.
-You learn from the negative ones, but you keep the positive ones to keep you going," Jill said.
+You learn from the negative ones, but you keep the positive ones to keep you going,”

 Dr Jill Benson still works in Indigenous Health as Medical Director of Spinifex Health Services providing health care to the most remote community in Australia – the Tjuntjuntjara community in the Great Victoria Desert region of Western Australia.